maxtoroq/maxtoroq.github.io/XCST/c/type.md

 <h3>Attributes</h3>
 <dl>
    <dt><code>allow-empty-string</code></dt>
-   <dd>Indicates if an empty string is a valid value for this member.</dd>
+   <dd>Specifies if an empty string is a valid value for this member.</dd>
    <dt><code>data-type-error-message</code></dt>
    <dd>An error message for the data-type attribute.</dd>
    <dt><code>data-type-error-resource</code></dt>
    <dd>A resource name that contains an error message for the data-type attribute.</dd>
    <dt><code>disable-empty-string-to-null-conversion</code></dt>
-   <dd>Indicates if empty strings should not be converted to null for this member.</dd>
+   <dd>Specifies if empty strings should not be converted to null for this member.</dd>
    <dt><code>display-text-member</code></dt>
    <dd>The name of the member to use as the text representation for this type.</dd>
    <dt><code>equal-to-error-message</code></dt>